 According to its grid hardening decision-making flowchart, SDG&E is prioritizing its highest risk circuits first for hardening projects.
 However, SDG&E can continue to improve its decision-making process by elaborating on how the mitigation initiative is selected.
-SDG&E states that the initiative selection process is based on "geography, prior hardening, loading district, standards, land, environmental, easement constraints, PSPS improvements, line/reliability improvements, [and] construction
+SDG&E states that the initiative selection process is based on "geography, prior hardening, loading district, standards, land, environmental, easement constraints, PSPS improvements, line/reliability improvements, [and] construction cost savings."157 However, SDG&E does not provide additional details on how it considers its listed factors and weights them in making decisions.
+Please see Section 4.6.3.3 for more discussion on this topic.

-$^{^{155}\,\}mathrm{SDG\&E's}$ 2022 Utility Wildfire Mitigation Maturity Survey, response to H.V.a.
+155 SDG&E's 2022 Utility Wildfire Mitigation Maturity Survey, response to H.V.a.